woooowoooo/graph-theory-tool/README.md

 > Also, you must provide a short (3 to 5 page) narrative of your application’s features and how you implemented your routines.
 ## Structure
 ### Vertices
-Vertices are stored in the `vertices` array.
+Vertices are stored in key-value pairs in the `vertices` Map, where the key is the vertex label and the value is the vertex object.
 Each vertex is an object with the following properties:
 - `center`: The center of the vertex, an object with `x` and `y` properties.
-- `index`: The index of the vertex in the `vertices` array at the time of creation.
-It is not unique, but that is only because I haven't figured out how to make it so.
-It does not always correspond to the current index of the vertex in the array.
+- `label`: The label of the vertex in the `vertices` Map.
+It's value is the first integer that is not already a key in `vertices`.
 - `color`: The color of the vertex, an integer from 0 to 7.
 - `selected`: Whether the vertex is selected.
 - `degree`: A last-minute addition whose sole purpose is to allow for the display of vertex degree.